hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 ### KVS Configuration

-In the common case where related sets of KV pairs are accessed together, best performance is generally achieved by
+In the common case where related sets of KV pairs are accessed together, best performance is generally achieved by:

 * defining a segmented key with a key prefix such that KV pairs to be accessed together are grouped (contiguous) when keys are